 One of the reasons we don't pray as we ought is because we forget that we're at war.
-I've been greatly challenged by a perspective on prayer that John Piper shares in his book, Let the Nations Be Glad.
-Piper writes: "Life is war.
+One the most helpful perspectives on prayer I know comes from John Piper's book, Let the Nations Be Glad.
+Piper writes:

+"Life is war.
 That's not all it is.
 But it is always that.
 Our weakness in prayer is owing largely to our neglect of this truth.
 Prayer is primarily a wartime walkie-talkie for the mission of the church as it advances against the powers of darkness and unbelief.
 It is not surprising that prayer malfunctions when we try to make it a domestic intercom to call upstairs for more comforts in the den.
 God has given us prayer as a wartime walkie-talkie so that we can call headquarters for everything we need as the kingdom of Christ advances in the world.
 Prayer gives us the significance of front-line forces, and gives God the glory of a limitless Provider.
-The one who gives the power gets the glory."[1]
+The one who gives the power gets the glory."4